PROGRAM, WORKSHOP, AND SPEAKER PROFILES

 3:30 PM — 5:15 PM

 This program has become an annual favorite.
 What better way to learn about the finer points of bird identification than by listening to the experts go through the process!
-Our illustrious panel will include Jon Dunn, Konshau Duman, Kimball Garrett, Keith Hansen and Lynette Williams.
+Our illustrious panel will include Jon Dunn, Joe Morlan, Keith Hansen,and Lynette Williams Duman.
 They will be presented with photos of difficult-to-identify bird groups (golden plovers, female goldeneyes, etc.), then each will mention what features they use to aid in clinching an ID.

 Ed Harper, an esteemed birder, photographer, and presenter, was a long-time educator before taking up bird photography.
 He and his wife travel extensively, viewing and photographing the world’s wildlife and scenery.
 Ed spends much of his time in his beloved home state of Montana.
 He creates and directs the challenging Bird ID workshops at the Symposium and at Western Field Ornithologists conferences.